OpenSSL

 SSL3_GET_RECORD: decryption failed or bad record mac

-Usually these error is raised when:
+Usually this error is raised when:

-2. If this error appears randomly, usually is because more than one thread is accessing to the OpenSSL connection.
+2. If this error appears randomly, it is usually because more than one thread is accessing the OpenSSL connection.
 You can try to set NotifyEvents = neNoSync which means that the events: OnConnect, OnDisconnect, OnMessage... will be fired in the context of thread connection, this avoids some synchronization problems and provides better performance.
 As a down side, if for example you are updating a visual control in a form when you receive a message, you must implement your own synchronization methods because visual controls are not thread-safe.